 The words (lyrics) to the song have been requested to be used or read at commemorative ceremonies.
 Schools throughout Australia have requested to use the song for ANZAC Day and Remembrance Day.

-Sheet music, lyrics and song mp3 is available for downloadhere Sheet music includes, full arrangement, choir, solo voice, piano, guitar (bass & electric), trumpet and drum kit.
+Sheet music, lyrics, and song mp3's (including backing track) are available for downloadhere Sheet music includes, full arrangement, choir, solo voice, piano, guitar (bass & electric), trumpet and drum kit.

 The global aspect of the internet has allowed many people from other countries to hear the song.
-For instance a publishing house in Norway asked for the song...
+For instance, some years ago, a publishing house in Norway asked for the song...
 "The Norwegian publishing house Aschehoug is about to publish a new series of English schoolbooks for 8-10th grade in the Norwegian market.
 In this new series, called Key English, we want to make use of the song "Can You Hear Australia's Heroes Marching".

-The song's YouTube channel has passed two million video views, with most viewing videos relating to the song.
+The song's YouTube Channel has passed two million eight hundred thousand video views, with most viewing videos relating to the song.
 You can see videos of the song for WW1, WW2, the Vietnam War and more.